I've spent 200 hours testing the best AI video generators — here's my top picks

 Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
 Find out more about how we test, analyze, and rate.

-A good generative AI video platform needs to be able to create high resolution clips with clear visuals, minimal artefacts and reasonably realistic motion.
+Regardless of additional features, a good generative AI video platform needs to be able to create high-resolution clips with clear visuals, minimal artifacts and reasonably realistic motion.

-It will follow the prompt you give it, whether that is in the form of text or an image and will also offer reasonably quick generation times.
+It will follow the prompt you give it, whether that is in the form of text or an image and will also offer reasonably quick generation times at a not unreasonably high price.

 Swipe to scroll horizontally